Montana Paralegal Career and Salary Guide

 Our guide is designed to help you find the answers to the most common questions about how to become a paralegal in Montana.
-Here you will find Montana paralegal salary information, job outlook, career resources, and more to help you build a career in the paralegal field.
-Get started using the easy to navigate directory below.
+Unlike most states, the state of Montana has established minimum requirements for paralegals, which include a variety of possible education and experience combinations to qualify.
+On this page, you will find information on how to become a Montana paralegal, certification options, salary information, job outlook, and career resources to help you build a career in the paralegal field.
+Get started using the easy-to-navigate directory below.

 - Paralegal Certification

 Montana is one of the few states that regulates the paralegal profession, requiring paralegals to meet certain educational, experiential, or certification requirements, including continuing education hours in some cases.
 To be eligible to become a paralegal in Montana, candidates must have earned one of the following:

 - An associate’s or bachelor’s degree in paralegal studies from an accredited school

 - A bachelor’s degree in any subject with at least 18 credit hours of paralegal studies coursework

 - Paralegal certification by a national association or federation of paralegals

 - A high school diploma, accumulated at least 4,800 hours of substantive legal experience under the supervision of an attorney, and completed at least five contact hours of approved continuing education in legal ethics